Faithful Semitoric Systems

 if and only if $\eta_j \geq \etti_j$ for all $j$, and $F_{\boldsymbol{\ep}, \boldsymbol{\eta}}(\boldsymbol{\si}_{\boldsymbol{\eta}, \boldsymbol{\ga}}^{\boldsymbol{\ep}}) \supseteq F_{\boldsymbol{\ep}, \boldsymbol{\tilde{\eta}}}(\boldsymbol{\si}_{\boldsymbol{\tilde{\eta}}, \boldsymbol{\tilde{\ga}}}^{\boldsymbol{\ep}})$.
 Note that $\succeq$ is reflexive and transitive.
-Moreover, for any two elements $\left(\boldsymbol{\ep}, \boldsymbol{\eta}, \boldsymbol{\ga},F_{\boldsymbol{\ep},\boldsymbol{\eta}} \right) $ and $ \left(\boldsymbol{\ep}, \boldsymbol{\tilde{\eta}}, \boldsymbol{\tilde{\ga}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\eta}}}\right)$, there exists an element $\left(\boldsymbol{\ep}, \boldsymbol{\tilde{\tilde{\eta}}}, \boldsymbol{\tilde{\tilde{\ga}}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\tilde{\eta}}}}\right)$ such that $\left(\boldsymbol{\ep}, \boldsymbol{\eta}, \boldsymbol{\ga},F_{\boldsymbol{\ep},\boldsymbol{\eta}} \right) \succeq \left(\boldsymbol{\ep}, \boldsymbol{\tilde{\tilde{\eta}}}, \boldsymbol{\tilde{\tilde{\ga}}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\tilde{\eta}}}}\right) $ and $ \left(\boldsymbol{\ep}, \boldsymbol{\tilde{\eta}}, \boldsymbol{\tilde{\ga}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\eta}}}\right)\succeq \left(\boldsymbol{\ep}, \boldsymbol{\tilde{\tilde{\eta}}}, \boldsymbol{\tilde{\tilde{\ga}}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\tilde{\eta}}}}\right) $, as the construction of $F_{\boldsymbol{\ep}, \boldsymbol{\eta}}$ and $F_{\boldsymbol{\ep}, \boldsymbol{\tilde{\boldsymbol{\eta}}}}$ shows.
-Thus $\succeq$ turns the set of quadruples $\left(\boldsymbol{\ep}, \boldsymbol{\eta}, \boldsymbol{\gamma}, F_{\boldsymbol{\ep},\boldsymbol{\eta}}\right)$ into a directed set.
+Moreover, for any two elements $(\boldsymbol{\ep}, \boldsymbol{\eta}, \boldsymbol{\ga},F_{\boldsymbol{\ep},\boldsymbol{\eta}}) $ and $\big(\boldsymbol{\ep}, \boldsymbol{\tilde{\eta}}, \boldsymbol{\tilde{\ga}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\eta}}}\big)$, there exists an element $\big(\boldsymbol{\ep}, \boldsymbol{\tilde{\tilde{\eta}}}, \boldsymbol{\tilde{\tilde{\ga}}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\tilde{\eta}}}}\big)$ such that $(\boldsymbol{\ep}, \boldsymbol{\eta}, \boldsymbol{\ga},F_{\boldsymbol{\ep},\boldsymbol{\eta}} ) \succeq \big(\boldsymbol{\ep}, \boldsymbol{\tilde{\tilde{\eta}}}, \boldsymbol{\tilde{\tilde{\ga}}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\tilde{\eta}}}}\big) $ and $\big(\boldsymbol{\ep}, \boldsymbol{\tilde{\eta}}, \boldsymbol{\tilde{\ga}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\eta}}}\big)\succeq \big(\boldsymbol{\ep}, \boldsymbol{\tilde{\tilde{\eta}}}, \boldsymbol{\tilde{\tilde{\ga}}}, F_{\boldsymbol{\ep},\boldsymbol{\tilde{\tilde{\eta}}}}\big)$, as the construction of $F_{\boldsymbol{\ep}, \boldsymbol{\eta}}$ and $F_{\boldsymbol{\ep}, \boldsymbol{\tilde{\boldsymbol{\eta}}}}$ shows.
+Thus $\succeq$ turns the set of quadruples $(\boldsymbol{\ep}, \boldsymbol{\eta}, \boldsymbol{\gamma}, F_{\boldsymbol{\ep},\boldsymbol{\eta}})$ into a~directed set.

-\begin{prop} A cartographic moment map image of a simple vertical almost-toric system associated to a choice of signs whose corresponding cuts do not disconnect the moment map image is the direct limit of $\boldsymbol{\eta}$-cartographic moment map images. \end{prop}
+\begin{Proposition} A cartographic moment map image of a faithful semitoric system associated to a choice of signs whose corresponding cuts do not disconnect the moment map image is the direct limit of $\boldsymbol{\eta}$-cartographic moment map images. \end{Proposition}